 2. Use your fists and forearms

 One reason your wrists might hurt during yoga is because of the angle at which your wrist joint is bending.
-Too much wrist extension can strain and inflame the joint.
+Too much wrist extension during weight-bearing postures can strain and inflame the joint.
 You can modify just about any pose by making fists or coming onto your forearms instead of using your palms.
+For example, practice Dolphin pose instead of Down Dog.
 You will still get all the benefits of the pose while keeping your wrists safe and pain-free.

 3. Bend your knees